egor-tensin/blog/_posts/2020-05-20-makefile-escaping.md

 TL;DR
 -----

+* Put the prologue above at the top of your Makefile.
 * Quote command arguments in Makefiles using single quotes `'`.
 * Don't use `'` and `$` in stuff like file paths/environment variable values,
 and you're pretty much good to go.